solfang/solfang.github.io/_posts/2022-10-23-tradingded.md

 ### Trading is for you if you...
 - Process a lot and have developed a reasonably sized worker empire
-- OR:  Process a lot and can't rely on the marketplace to liquidate materials, for example because you **don't run a Value Pack**
+- OR: Can't rely on the marketplace to liquidate materials, for example because you **don't run a Value Pack**
 - OR: simply enjoy running a crate empire and are not too concerned about profits :)

 ### Running a crate empire means...